BasilPanda/RoR2BaddiesWithItems/README.md

 **Please check the config file and edit accordingly for your personal experience!**

-## Hard Blacklisted Items & Equips

-Items:
-- Bustling Fungus
-- Genesis Loop
-- N'kuhana's Opinion
-- Resonance Disc
-- Sticky Bomb
-- Stun Grenade
-- Unstable Tesla Coil

-Equips:
-- Disposable Missile Launcher
-- Eccentric Vase
-- Helfire Tincture
-- Preon Accumulator
-- Primordial Cube
-- Radar Scanner
-- Recycler
-- Royal Capacitor
-- Sawmerang
-- The Back-up
-- Volcanic Egg

 ## FAQ

-Q: I'm having heavy frame drops/lagging with ItemMulitplier set to 5 or greater!
+- Q: I'm having heavy frame drops/lagging with ItemMulitplier set to 5 or greater!
 How do I fix this?

-A: You can't really fix this issue.
-With a higher multiplier, it makes the game more demanding in computer resources.
+	- A: You can't really fix this issue.
+Enemies with more items are more demanding in computer resources.
 You can only alleviate it by getting better computer parts.

-Q: How does the item drop work for enemies?
+- Q: How does the item drop work for enemies?

-A: It will randomly choose an item from the pool of items that the enemy has when it dies.
-White items are the most common to drop and so on.
+	- A: As of 3.0.0, the item drop chance is actually the chance of the enemy being able to drop anything.
+On death it calculates the chance of dropping an item of its inventory, and that is the item's tier's generation chance multiplied by 5.

-Q: How does InheritItems work?
+- Q: How does InheritItems work?

-A: It will randomly choose a player to inherit items from.
+	- A: It will randomly choose a player to inherit items from.

-Q: How do you calculate the item gen cap for item generation?
+- Q: How do you calculate the item gen cap for item generation?
+	- A: As of 3.0.0, if not inheriting from a player, it goes as follows:
+		- Selects a random item that isn't blacklisted, is in an available item tier, based off the item tier's generation chance.
+		- If the monster has too many items of the same tier, generate a different item.

-A: Currently the way it is done is randomly selecting a value from 0 to the current stage * item gen cap, inclusively, for every item.
+		- Amount is a random number from 0 to the current stage plus the player's total item count or the player's average item count, depending on the config.
+		- Amount is multiplied by ItemMulitplier specified in the config.
+		- Amount is limited by the Limiter if its enabled.
+			- Amount is set to number of stages cleared if the limiter list had the item's entry with zero.

-Q: I want to see what the enemies have.
+- Q: I want to see what the enemies have.
 How can I?

-A: I do not have a solution at the moment since every enemy will have their own unique inventory.

-Q: What items are being limited by default?

-A: Feel free to message me about item imbalance!

-The following items blow are limited and subject to change based on user complaints:

-These are capped at current stage number:
-- Death Mark
-- Irradiant Pearl
-- Pearl
-- Repulsion Armor Plate

-These are always capped at this amount:
-- Brilliant Behemoth - Capped at 2 - 5.5m Radius
-- Cautious Slug - Capped at 30 - 4600% Passive Health Regen
-- Chronobauble - Capped at 1 - 60% slow for 1 second
-- Focus Crystal - Capped at 3 - 45% Increased Damage
-- Fuel Cell - Capped at 3 - ~30% Reduced Equipment CD (guesstimate)
-- Gasoline - Capped at 2 - 16m Range & Burn for 225% Monster Base Damage
-- Gesture of the Drowned - Capped at 1 - 50% Reduced Equipment CD
-- Razor Wire - Capped at 1 - 25m Radius (this will suck for melee classes)
-- Tougher Times - Capped at 7 - ~51% Dodge Chance
-- Tri-tip Dagger - Capped at 3 - 45% Bleed Chance
+	- A: While it is possible, having a good solution for this (so not using chat or console logs) is rather difficult to come up.

 ## Changelog

+**v3.0.0**

+- Refactored the entire mod (Made by Anreol, if you have any issues, contact him!)
+	- Performance should've been increased as it is no longer querying some values over and over again.
+	- Blacklists now get applied to a different list at bootup, so it will no longer waste item rolls on something that it will later remove.
+		- No more Heretics!

+	- Hardcoded lists are gone.
+		- They are now the default values of the blacklists in the config file.

+	- Config file has been redone, you'll have to delete your old one.
+	- Config file no longer accepts item indexes or equipment indexes as a valid entry in blacklists.
+	- Added a config for elite equipment to get banned from generating by default, no need for the user to add them themselves.
+	- Added configs for item tier generations, check them out!
+		- Enemies should now be able to generate Boss Tier items.

+	- Enemies no longer multiply their Gestures if generating items at random, and they *should* always have one single Gesture at all times.
+	- Enemies only generate equipment if they dont have one already.

+	- Added a ton of debug commands
+		- ewi_reloadconfig | Reloads the config file, along with everything else, server only.
+		- ewi_dumpItemBlackList | Dumps the currently loaded item blacklist to console.
+		- ewi_dumpEquipBlackList | Dumps the currently loaded equipment blacklist to console.
+		- ewi_dumpLimiterBlackList | Dumps the currently loaded item limiter dictionary to console.
+		- ewi_dumpAllItemTierData | Dumps all the currently loaded arrays related to ItemTiers to console.
+		- ewi_midRunData | Shows data specific to the run to console.
+Only usable in a run.
+		- ewi_dumpItemPool | Dumps the currently loaded item pool to console, which enemies will generate items from.
+		- ewi_dumpEquipPool | Dumps the currently loaded equipment pool to console, which enemies will generate equipment from.

 **v2.0.4**

 - Changed alternative scaling option behavior to average item count instead of highest.